Updated:

 Therapeutic Intervention

 Moreover, jokes let therapists practice an interpretation style that clients may perceive as less inauspicious than a more traditional interpretation.
 Hence, a straight-faced interpretation may be less tolerable than one expressed humorously.
 Such an approach might likewise allow one to state the cause of client difficulties more tactfully (Ellis & Dryden, 2007).
 Mosak (1987) points out that all forms of psychotherapy have the potential to be hazardous.
 Nevertheless, if therapy is to flourish, both therapist and client must take risks.
 ‘Too safe, and there is no reason to move; too risky, and there is no support for movement’ (Mosak, 1987, p.42).
 In this manner, Mosak (1987) argues that humour carries no more dangers with it than any other form of therapist interpretation.
 Perhaps then the critical component in humour’s practical use is therapist timing (Goldin & Bordan, 1999).
-Humour used too hastily can give the impression of incompetence or somebody who is almost immune to the client’s concerns.
+Humor used too hastily can give the impression of incompetence or somebody who is almost immune to the client’s concerns.
 If used too late, it can appear unrelated to the present moment (Evans, 2015; Goldin & Bordan, 1999).

-Potential risks of implementing therapeutic humour
+Potential risks of implementing therapeutic humor

 • Do they have a deep history embedded with shame, feeling humiliated, shy, or highly anxious?